EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 * Dervan, P., 2014.
 Increasing in-class student engagement using Mentimeter, an interactive presentation software.
 AISHE-J: The All Ireland Journal of Teaching and Learning in Higher Education, 6(3), pp.1801–1815.

+* Kirkwood, A. & Price, L. (2014).
+Technology-enhanced learning and teaching in higher education: what is ‘enhanced’ and how do we know?
+A critical literature review.
+Learning, Media and Technology, 39(1), 6–36.  https://doi.org/10.1080/17439884.2013.770404

 * Laurillard, D., 2013.
 Teaching as a Design Science: Building Pedagogical Patterns for Learning and Technology.
 New York: Routledge.

 * Lu, J., Schmidt, M., Lee, M. and Huang, R., 2022.
 Usability research in educational technology: A state-of-the-art systematic review.
 Educational Technology Research and Development, 70(6), pp.1951–1992. https://doi.org/10.1007/s11423-022-10152-6